 Plan reviews of uban land-disturbing development projects.

 Urban erosion and sediment control certification.

-Improvements to the quality of water for agricultural producers (non-source point pollution).
+Improvements to the quality of water for agricultural producers (non-point source pollution).

-The GSWCC provides public affairs support to both the Commission and the 40 Districts.
-News media wishing to know more about the Georgia Soil & Water Conservation Commission or the activities of any of the 40 Soil & Water Conservation Districts in Georgia should contact:
+The Georgia Soil and Water Conservation Commission provides public affairs support to both the Commission and the 40 Districts.
+News media wishing to know more about the Georgia Soil and Water Conservation Commission or the activities of any of the 40 Soil & Water Conservation Districts in Georgia should contact: